-Acne is less common on the scalp than on other areas of the body, but it can be just as troublesome.
+Acne is less common on the scalp than on other areas of the body.
+However, it can be just as troublesome.

-Medicated shampoos for scalp acne can be bought online without a prescription.
-Common ingredients in these products include:
+Medicated topical products for scalp acne can be bought without a prescription.
+Common ingredients in these products may include:

-- glycolic acid, which can help exfoliate the scalp, removing dead skin cells, bacteria, and sebum
+- Glycolic acid: This acid can help exfoliate the scalp and remove dead skin cells, bacteria, and sebum.

-- ciclopirox, an antifungal used to treat skin infections that is often added to dandruff shampoos
+- Ciclopirox: Ciclopirox is an antifungal agent used to treat skin infections and is often added to dandruff shampoos

-- benzoyl peroxide, which helps eliminate the bacteria Propionibacterium acnes, which can be present in severe scalp acne
+- Benzoyl peroxide: An antibacterial ingredient, benzoyl peroxide helps to eliminate the bacteria Propionibacterium acnes, which can be present in scalp acne.

 - steroid injections